Today was the day!

 We are from Primary 4 and this is our amazing group right in front of Bamar House.
-The Bamar House was part of our educational scavenger hunt and we had to ask questions of the people hosting the house to learn more about different ethnic groups in Myanmar.
+The Bamar House was part of our educational scavenger hunt and we had to ask lots of questions to the people hosting the house to learn more about different ethnic groups in Myanmar.

 We asked lots of questions and discovered lots of interesting facts about our country and its many ethnic groups.
 Did you know that the most well-known landmark in Kayin State is the Mt.
 Zwegabin?
 Or that Rakhine State hosts the most beautiful unspoilt beaches?
 What do you think the main product of Mon State is?
 Do you know?
 Well then, you should ask your son or daughter, because certainly they have learned that it is rubber!